syntax-tree/hast-util-from-dom/README.md

 ## Usage

-This utility is similar to [`hast-util-from-parse5`][hast-util-from-parse5], but is intended for browser user and therefore relies on the native DOM API instead of an external parsing library.
+This utility is similar to [`hast-util-from-parse5`][hast-util-from-parse5], but is intended for browser use and therefore relies on the native DOM API instead of an external parsing library.

 Say we have the following file, `example.html`: